Rouesvm/c---sdl-project/README.md

-# whatsup and this is how to compile game
+# factroy game
+# a factory game made using SDL3 and C plus plus

 ### 1. Clone the libraries below into a folder called vendor in the root directory.
 Create the vendor folder if it doesn't exist.
 * SDL3